slackuj/kosadev/README.md

 ![Scythe Studio GitHub](assets/scythestudio-logo.png "Scythe Studio GitHub")

 I've been working as a Qt software development on a regular basis for some time.
-Due to my passion for Qt technology and the eternal hunger to realise next projects I've started the **Scythe Studio company - the software house specialized in Qt framework**.
+Due to my passion for Qt technology and the eternal hunger to realise next projects.
+I've started the **Scythe Studio company - the software house specialized in Qt framework**.

 Now we are nearly 20 people and I do not code that much due to other responsibilities.
-However, I have more time now to work on oepn source projects and to createconent for the community.
+However, I have more time now to work on open source projects and to create conent for the community.

 Scythe Studio is an official Qt Service Partner and a provider of Qt Software Development services including: